Why Most People Never Escape Mediocrity (Even When They Try)

 Over time, these small shifts change everything.

-Instead, they begin to see it as a normal part of the process — something expected when stepping outside familiar patterns, not something that means they should turn back.
+Instead, they start seeing discomfort as a normal part of the process — something you should expect when stepping outside familiar patterns, not something that means you should turn back.

-And that simple reframe is often what separates staying stuck from actually moving forward.
+And that simple shift in perspective is often what separates staying stuck from genuinely moving forward.

 RELATED POST: How to Overcome Mediocrity and Finally Stand Out in Life